 Springbok is the largest town in the Namaqualand area in the Northern Cape province of South Africa.
 It was called Springbokfontein until 1911, when it was shortened to Springbok.
 Springbok is located on the N7 national route which connects the Cape with Namibia, and at the western end of the N14, which connects it with Upington and Pretoria.
 It is the main town of the Nama Khoi Local Municipality, which also includes a number of surrounding towns such as Okiep and Nababeep.

 The town lies at an elevation of 1,007 metres (3,304 feet) in a narrow valley between the high granite domes of the Klein Koperberge (Small Copper Mountains).
 This name gives away the reason for the early settlement which gradually turned into a major commercial and administrative centre for copper mining operations in the region.
 While the town initially developed rapidly, this slowed when rich copper deposits were discovered in Okiep.
 As the main source of water, Springbok continued to develop as the commercial and administrative centre for different mines in the area.
-Even though mining activities have dwindled, the town remains an important administrative capital in the region and due to its location a favourite stopover for tourists on their way to Namibia.
+Even though mining activities have dwindled, the town remains an important administrative capital in the region and due to its location a favorite stopover for tourists on their way to Namibia.
 Today the main income is generated from tourism, mining activities, commerce and farming.

 To read more about the town and district click on the following link Springbok